 - GDC’s, and to a lesser extent, the outsourcing model has proven to be surprisingly resilient.
 This will strengthen their role as providers of both IT outsourcing and remote digital transformation activities.

 The COVID-19 pandemic has provided a tough stress test for GDC’s and providers of outsourcing services.
 Most GDC providers were able to maintain their services without being impacted.
 But for some, the COVID-19 crisis has viciously revealed its weaknesses.
 The winners are those organisations with robust crisis planning, agile staff and processes and a mature level of digitalisation.

-OmnitellTech’s GDC has been providing world-class digital and support and development services to our customers throughout this crisis.
-Our range of SAP, Oracle, Infor and NetSuite Integration Technology, Application Management Services, Digital and System Integration offerings are robust, agile and virtual.
+has been providing world-class digital and support and development services to our customers throughout this crisis.
+Our range of Oracle, Infor, NetSuite and Unit 4 Integration Technology, Application Management Services, Digital and System Integration offerings are robust, agile and virtual.